Warnings: vomiting, brief gore, mentions of child death.

 Jiang Cheng must be hung up on anyone from the Wen clan—anyone from any clan—claiming someone as property this way.
 Wei Wuxian, however, was used to being property.
 The bell hanging from his waist, no matter how proudly he wore it, was a brand of another kind.
 So was the lonely house at the Pier that an old man had once died in, alone and unloved.

 A burn scar was nothing next to that.

 “We need to get out of here,” he said out loud, chasing the thoughts out of his mind.
-There were better things to worry about now than the anxiety his idle hours.
+There were better things to worry about now than the anxiety of his idle hours.
 “Where did those Wen-dogs go?”

 His eyes met Lan Wangji’s, who was standing some distance away.
 He was clutching his thigh with one hand and a sword with the other.
 He turned his face sideways to avoid Wei Wuxian’s stare.

 At that moment, those who had left in pursuit of Wen Chao and his group came back, out of breath and looking desperate.
-“They sealed the exit!” the Qinghenie alpha who had led them to the cave earlier said, her voice shaking with fear.
+“They sealed the exit!” the Qinghenie qianyuan who had led them to the cave earlier said, her voice shaking with fear.
 “They cut the ropes and tore the rocks apart, there’s no way out anymore!”

 Panic spread around immediately.
 The youngest of them—some no older than fourteen—fell to their knees or huddled close together, and the older looked no better.
 Jin Zixuan was done strapping Jiang Yanli’s arm with torn cloth and what looked like a piece of broken bow; she looked at Wei Wuxian, tired and too-thin and frightened most of all.